msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 ![](/docs/coldchain/images/cce_import_warning.png)

-The `Error message` column has been replaced by a `Warning` column, which will warn you which fields are missing or incorrect.
+There will be a `Warning` column, which will alert you to which fields are missing or incorrect.
 You can still proceed with the import with this missing data if you wish.

 ##### Import Errors